AnthonyChen0921/Deck-CardOOP/Lab3/Readme.txt

                 - check if has a pair of king/queen/jack; if yes, return raise if chipsCurrentRound[i]==0 (check if this is the first bet); otherwise return call
                 - check if two cards in hand are consective/has pair/has same suit, return call
-                - otherwise return fold
+                - otherwise return fold if there is raise/check if there is no raise
             if flop state:
                 - check if has three same rank; if yes return raise
                 - check if has two pair;
                     if yes, return raise if chipsCurrentRound[i]==0; otherwise return call
                 - check if has 4 consective ranks/has pair/has 4 same suit, return call
-                - otherwise return fold
+                - otherwise return fold if there is raise/check if there is no raise
             if turn state:
                 - check if has straight(); if yes return raise
                 - check if has three same ran
                      if yes, return raise if chipsCurrentRound[i]==0; otherwise return call
                 - check if hasPair/hasTwoPair/hasConsective(4)/hasSameSuit(Diamond/../../Spade, 4), return call
-                - otherwise return fold
+                - otherwise return fold if there is raise/check if there is no raise
             if river state:
                 - check if has Straight; if yes return raise
                 - check if has Three Same Rank if yes, return raise if chipsCurrentRound[i]==0; otherwise return call
                 - check if has Two Pair, return call
-                - otherwise return fold
+                - otherwise return fold if there is raise/check if there is no raise

 16: We are running out of time so we only consider the case that there is no indistinguishably best.
 In this case sum the chips in chipsInPot,